Ru

 X

-Conformal Coating for PCB | A Comprehensive Guide
+PCB Conformal Coating | A Comprehensive Guide to Its Types, Process and Benefits

 One of the critical elements of electronics manufacture is environmental damage to printed circuit boards or PCBs.
 Conformal coating plays an extraordinary role in this process.
 It is a special coating applied to the surface of a PCB that protects the PCB from moisture, dust, chemicals, and extreme temperatures, which would otherwise damage the board.
 As technology advances, more companies want to manufacture their electronics under a PCB conformal coating service to become more durable and reliable.